Cyfrin/Updraft/courses/formal-verification/1-horse-store/39-foundry-opcode-debugger/+page.md

 Our test looks great!
 It's very simple, we're assigning 777 to a variable, updating the number of courses in horseStore, then our assert reads from the contract to verify that the updating number was in fact stored!

 Let's run `forge test --debug testWriteValue` and see how it looks in the debugger.
-Before hand, it's good to get an idea of what you're looking out for amidst all the debugger op codes so as not to get lost.
+Before hand, it's good to get an idea of what you're looking out for amidst all the debugger opcodes so as not to get lost.

 ```bash
 cast to-base 777 hex
 0x309
 ```

-With the above, we can see that 0x309 should be expected to pop up as we walk through the op code execution in our debugger, and indeed it does.
+With the above, we can see that 0x309 should be expected to pop up as we walk through the opcode execution in our debugger, and indeed it does.

 ![foundry-opcode-debugger1](/formal-verification-1/39-foundry-opcode-debugger/foundry-opcode-debugger1.png)

 I can't encourage you enough to practice and experiment with this debugger.
-Being able to read through op code executions will be an invaluable low level skill for those serious about a deep understanding of the EVM.
+Being able to read through opcode executions will be an invaluable low level skill for those serious about a deep understanding of the EVM.